 - Subscription Fees

-LAMP subscribers pay an annual subscription fee that is due and payable in full on July 1 of the subscription year.
-LAMP’s subscription and fiscal year run from 1 July to 30 of the following year.
+LAMP subscribers in the United States and Canada pay an annual subscription fee that is due and payable in full on July 1 of the subscription year.
+The annual fee is set out in Appendix I of this Prospectus.
+LAMP subscribers in Latin America and the Caribbean pay an annual subscription fee that is 25% of the fee established for the United States and Canada.
+LAMP’s subscription and fiscal year run from July 1 to June 30 of the following year.

 - Access to Materials by Nonmembers

 Any LAMP holdings acquired through grant-funded projects may be borrowed by all members of the Center for Research Libraries, subject to the limitations established in Section 3, above.
 Nonmembers of the Center for Research Libraries who are not LAMP subscribers will have access to these materials through CRL’s nonmember interlibrary loan service and through on-site use in the Center’s reading room.